bingomanatee/snaps/README.md

 The idea is that when you change a property, that change is propogated down through the chain until a property with an override is found.
 This effects inheritance modelling

-## Generic relationship model
+## Semantic relationship model

-Snaps can have multiple, deep tree relationship.
+Snaps can have multiple, deep relationships.
+Any sort of relationships can be created --

+* node (parent/child)
+* one to many (one id --> id collections)
+* many to many (id collections)
+* semantic (id --> annotation --> id)

-This is handy for instance if you want to have wolf snaps watching sheep snaps.
+This is handy for instance if you want to have wolf snaps watching sheep snaps or create collections of snaps.

 # Why SNAPS?